 As a member of the Children’s Advocacy Network (C.A.N.), I stay up-to-date on important issues related to child and family health.
 The network provides easy access to information related to local, state and federal public policy issues that affect children and families.

 The true political process isn’t exactly what we see and hear in the media.
 Each of us has a voice and I believe an obligation to advocate for what is best for children.
-Without …Continue reading →
+Without …Click here to continue reading

 This is a guest post by Wisconsin State Representative Jason Fields and Wisconsin State Senator Leah Vukmir.